Have you ever had someone look at you

 Its not just okay to live as your authentic self, its absolutely necessary.

-do not fear. do not tremble. do not question or second guess
+do not question or second guess

 These hard, tiring and busy days won’t last.